-‘Game Of Thrones’ Actress Emilia Clarke HATES Being Asked This Question
+‘Game Of Thrones’ Actress Emilia Clarke Hates Being Asked This Question

-Actress Emilia Clarke, who became famous for her role as Daenerys Targaryen in HBO series Game of Thrones, revealed in an interview the one question that she hates being asked about her role, reports the Express.
+Actress Emilia Clarke, who became famous for her role as Daenerys Targaryen in the HBO series Game of Thrones, revealed in an interview the one question that she hates being asked about her role, reports the Express.

 Her character is also known as the “mother of dragons” and is a very powerful leader in the show.
 The part has earned Clarke three nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.